 - Hybrid Schedule

 Synchronous courses are held online, on weekday evenings.
 Students are expected to complete a 2-year internship component, 16 hours or more per week, along with required academic courses.
 Internships are completed in-person and traditionally occur during regular weekday agency business hours near your geographic location.
 Students are also expected to spend at least 45 hours per three-unit course in course time and study.

 - Outstanding Faculty

-Faculty actively collaborates with various California agencies to engage in community-based research.
+Faculty actively collaborate with various California agencies to engage in community-based research.

 - Transcultural Perspective

 Graduates of this program are committed to enhancing the well-being of diverse communities and advocating for social justice.

 The Master of Social Work degree prepares you for multiple job opportunities such as medical social worker, community program administrator, school counselor, clinical social worker, substance abuse counselor and many more.

 - Hospice and palliative care social workers

 The MSW program's application process requires submitting two applications, one to SJSU through Cal State Apply, and one to the School of Social Work through the MSW Program Application Portal.
 Students must complete both applications to be considered.
 Follow the steps to apply.